-Report Format

-A report may be made orally or in writing.
-The principal or designee shall reduce any oral reports to written form.

-Notice of Report

-When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
-The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.

-Prohibited Conduct

-The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
-If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.

-Investigation of Report The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
-The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

-Concluding the Investigation

-Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.

-The principal or designee shall prepare a final, written report of the investigation.
-The report shall include a determination of whether bullying occurred, and if so, whether the victim used reasonable self-defense.
-A copy of the report shall be sent to the Superintendent or designee.

-Notice to Parents

-If an incident of bullying is confirmed, the principal or designee shall promptly notify the parents of the victim and of the student who engaged in bullying.

-District Action

-Bullying

-If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Student Code of Conduct and may take corrective action reasonably calculated to address the conduct.
-The District may notify law enforcement in certain circumstances.

-Discipline

-A student who is a victim of bullying and who used reasonable selfdefense in response to the bullying shall not be subject to disciplinary action.

-UPDATE 109 FFI(LOCAL)-A 2 of 3
+Report Format A report may be made orally or in writing.
+The principal or des shall reduce any oral reports to written form. signee Notice of Report When an allegation of bullying is reported, the principal or de ee shall notify a parent of the alleged victim on or before the business day after the incident is reported.
+The principal or d ee shall also notify a parent of the student alleged to have en in the conduct within a reasonable amount of time after the in is reported. third esign- igaged Prohibited Conduct The principal or designee shall determine whether the allegat in the report, if proven, would constitute prohibited conduct as fined by policy FFH, including dating violence and harassmer discrimination on the basis of race, color, religion, sex, gende tional origin, or disability.
+If so, the District shall proceed under cy FFH.
+If the allegations could constitute both prohibited cor and bullying, the investigation under FFH shall include a deter nation on each type of conduct. s de- nt or er, na- er poli- nduct Investigation of Report The principal or designee shall conduct an appropriate invest tion based on the allegations in the report.
+The principal or de ee shall promptly take interim action calculated to prevent bu during the course of an investigation, if appropriate. esign- Concluding the Investigation Absent extenuating circumstances, the investigation should a completed within ten District business days from the date of t initial report alleging bullying; however, the principal or design shall take additional time if necessary to complete a thorough vestigation. he nee The principal or designee shall prepare a final, written report investigation.
+The report shall include a determination of whe bullying occurred, and if so, whether the victim used reasona self-defense.
+A copy of the report shall be sent to the Superin dent or designee. ther ble Notice to Parents If an incident of bullying is confirmed, the principal or designer shall promptly notify the parents of the victim and of the stude who engaged in bullying.
+District Action Bullying If the results of an investigation indicate that bullying occurred District shall promptly respond by taking appropriate disciplin action in accordance with the District's Student Code of Conc and may take corrective action reasonably calculated to addr the conduct.
+The District may notify law enforcement in certa cumstances. ary luct ess Discipline A student who is a victim of bullying and who used reasonabl defense in response to the bullying shall not be subject to dis nary action.
+DATE ISSUED: 11/13/20 UPDATE 109 FFI(LOCAL)-A )17 2 of 3

+Fruitvale ISD 234909

-STUDENT WELFARE FREEDOM FROM BULLYING
+STUDENT WELFARE FREEDOM FROM BULLYING FFI (LOCAL)

-FFI (LOCAL)